fantadn/demo-repo/README.md

 # Demo
-This project is about Spring MVC
+This project is about Spring MVC!